mhasan05/mhasan05/README.md

 ### 🔭 I’m currently working on ...

 * Writing server-side code using Python, Django, Django Rest Framework(DRF)
-* Creating and maintaining databases, such as MySQL, SQLite
+* Creating and maintaining databases, such as MySQL, PostgreSQL, SQLite
 * Building APIs that allow different systems to communicate with each other
 * Ensuring the security and scalability of the website or web application
 * Optimizing the performance of the website or web application